The Mulligan Rule of Retirement — Seven Mistakes You Can Fix

 1. The Mulligan rule can fix a big Social Security flub

-The most popular age to claim Social Security is 66, according to Social Security Administration data, when many people receive their full benefit.
+The most popular age to claim Social Security is 66, according to Social Security Administration data, when many people receive their full benefits.
 While you can claim as early as 62, waiting until 70 can increase your monthly payments by up to 32% through delayed retirement credits — what you might think of as the 8-year rule of Social Security.

 “I’ve seen clients use this after getting a late job offer or rethinking spending needs — gaining thousands in lifetime benefits,” Huey says.